 Click on one of the Types to see a list of instances which have failed that check:

-Below you will find a list of checks for each database technology.
+Below you will find a list of checks for each database technology:

-These checks are based on the official MongoDB documentation, which makes a number of configuration recommendations.
+These are based on the official MongoDB documentation, which makes a number of configuration recommendations.
 Each of the “Reference Source” links in the table below are links to the MongoDB documentation for further reading.